ERZehr/SeniorDesign/WROVER_Code/WROVER_Code_Final/README.md

 ## Flashing Instructions
 After building the project, select the Espressif Flash Command (or Espressif Build, Flash, and Monitor command).
-If this is the first time flashing with this library, a prompt will appear asking which interface to flash with: select UART
+If this is the first time flashing with this library, a prompt will appear asking which interface to flash with: select UART.

 ## Interface Instructions
 Flash and power the chip, using a serial monitor or signal debugger on TX0/RX0 to see logging messages about audio streaming.
 On an Android-based smartphone, use the built-in Bluetooth device connector to find the device named `ARTYISYN` and pair with it to connect.
-Begin streaming audio via any media app you desire, including but not limited to: Spotify, YouTube, YouTube Music, Samsung Music, etc. You will see the logging messages on the serial terminal/debugger print out messages about audio streaming, especially related to play/pause and positional information.
+Begin streaming audio via any media app you desire, including but not limited to: Spotify, YouTube, YouTube Music, Samsung Music, etc. You will see the logging messages on the serial terminal/debugger print out a received-packet count.